Policy: Use of the University name and insignia

 6. Faculty members, staff and students may use the University name to identify themselves in the course of official University business or to refer to the source of their employment or qualifications, when this relates to professional activity or comment within their professional expertise.
 However, in using the University's name, faculty, staff and students should ensure that the name is used in such a way that does not imply University endorsement or responsibility for the particular activity, product, opinion, or publication.

 7. Media opinions and statements.
 ANU staff members have the same rights as all Australians to air their views in public debate, and to use their private resources for such purposes.
 Staff members should carefully consider when and where to use their ANU affiliation in public debate.
 As ANU staff members, they are encouraged, as part of their academic responsibilities, to engage with the public and participate in open debate in areas in which they have expertise.
 When staff members speak within the broad framework of the expertise which led to their employment, or which they have subsequently developed through research and scholarly activities as ANU staff members, they are entitled to use their ANU affiliation as evidence of their expertise on the issue.
-Statements made on behalf of the University which reflect a University position are normally made by the Vice-Chancellor, members of the Executive and the Director, Marketing Office.
+Statements made on behalf of the University which reflect a University position are normally made by the Vice-Chancellor, members of the Executive and the Director, Marketing and Student Recruitment.
 Personal opinions (such as letters to the editor) that do not reflect a University position should be made personally and not officially.

 |Printable version (PDF)|